czero-cc/SCAPO/README.md

 uv run scapo tui

 # Navigate with arrow keys, press Enter to view content
-# Press 'q' to quit, 'h' for help
+# Press 'q' to quit, 'h' for help, 'c' to copy, 'o' to open location
 ```

 ### 3. Configure Your LLM Provider